 Programme for the support of the National Adaptation Strategy to Climate Change in Mali

 State of implementation/results

-- A analytical study on the needs of women's groups in processing equipment, market gardening and microcredit was finalized
+- An analytical study on the needs of women's groups in processing equipment, market gardening and microcredit was finalized.

 - In 2019 management committees for the 8 lowlands developed by the project have been set up.
 The members of these committees were trained on management tools and the use of door closures for micro-dams.